Angling rod licences explained

 - all ages in the area covered by Loughs Agency

-There is no requirement to have a rod licence for sea angling, except when fishing for salmon or sea trout.
+There is no need to have a rod licence for sea angling, except when fishing for salmon or sea trout.

 Anglers with a DAERA or Loughs Agency rod licence can buy an endorsement on a rod licence for £1.00 which allows them to fish in both DAERA and Loughs Agency areas: